-Joining an organized Blue Cave tour from Split is the best way to get the most out of your trip as you won’t be sailing all the way to the cave and going straight back again.
+Joining an organized Blue Cave tour is the best way to get the most out of your trip as you won’t be sailing all the way to the cave and going straight back again.
 You’ll get to enjoy a full day that allows for dips in the enticing blue waters and other experiences too, but we’ll go into more of those details a bit later.

 While you may have seen photos of people swimming in the Blue Cave, it’s no longer possible, having been banned by law in 2014.
 As the cave is small and many boats go in and out, it would be too dangerous anyway.
 The better news is that Blue Cave tours often include a number of opportunities for enjoyable swims, perhaps in secluded bays and/or off the shores of beautiful beaches.